Question & Answer #1

 Can you provide more specific advice for men where it will differ to the advice you provide women?

-I’m glad you are bringing up this very important yet neglected topic.
+I'm glad you are bringing up this very important yet neglected topic.
 In fact, in 2008 the American College of Physicians has issued new guidelines to bring awareness about osteoporosis in men.
-And of course, there is a section in the Save Our Bones Program exclusively dedicated to osteoporosis in men.
+And of course, there is a section in the Osteoporosis Reversal Program exclusively dedicated to osteoporosis in men.

 Both Primary and Secondary osteoporosis often overlap each other, but the latter is typically caused by low testosterone levels, long-term corticosteroids, and alcoholism.
-However, the metabolic requirements of bone are equal for men and women, which makes the Save Our Bones Program – and all the recommendations in it – equally applicable regardless of gender.
+However, the metabolic requirements of bone are equal for men and women, which makes the Osteoporosis Reversal Program – and all the recommendations in it – equally applicable regardless of gender.

 I wish you great success with your bone density improvement, Maurice, and the same applies to all the natural “bone health warriors” in our community!